Happy New Year!

 The only time I will look back is to remind myself of the wisdom I gained and other important teachings.
 However, I’m also grateful for so many things, especially the wonderful man that has entered into my life.

 I came across a popular Facebook post that I posted on December 31st 2015 that read:

 “Am I going to wish for a better New Year?
-No. What I’ve learned over the years is that challenges will always appear and some of them can take you by surprise.
-Instead, I’ll be praying and affirming for God, divine light, to continue to help me in being that person who can extract treasure amongst the junk, to be able to count my blessings no matter the external circumstances, to collect the lessons for my soul’s growth, to be able to turn any situation into a gift, and to let go of anything that serves no one.” – Irene Elias
+No. What I’ve learned over the years is that challenges may appear and some of them can take you by surprise.
+And things may not go as planned.
+So instead, I’ve made a commitment to do my best in being that person who can extract treasure amongst the junk, to be able to count my blessings no matter the external circumstances, to collect the lessons for my soul’s growth, to be able to turn any situation into a gift, and to open my heart more to love and invite renewed peace & joy over and over again.” – Irene Elias

 I believe I’ll continue to use this statement of truth every New Year.
 That said, according to numerology, 2017 is a number 1 year, which means it’s the year of new beginnings.
 (If numerology excites you like it does for me, there’s plenty of research to be found on this topic.)

 It’s a year to wipe the canvas clean, set new foundations for the next 9 years and to watch what you focus on as “it” will manifest quickly!
 I don’t know about you, but this energy feels refreshing, freeing and exciting to me.

 So, lets talk about setting New Year’s resolutions since it’s the time to do so – I’ve actually changed the way I do my New Year’s resolutions.
 I try to get to the core of my beliefs, wounds and my “why’s.”
 For example, when someone’s goal is to lose weight, they’ll typically focus on only losing the weight, and when they slip up, they beat themselves up and it’s back to square one again.